spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 **Step 2**: Now register your custom annotator in your corpus config in the `custom_annotations` section so Sparv can find it.
 The name of your annotator is composed of:
 - the prefix `custom.`
-- followed by the file name of the Python file without extension (`convert` in our example)
+- followed by the filename of the Python file without extension (`convert` in our example)
 - followed by a colon
 - and finally the annotator name (`uppercase`)